 The walls of your home colour your world.
 They are what set the mood for everyday life.
 So, the way you apply your paint can be just as important as the colour itself.

-Now you’re ready to paint!
+Tip: Now you’re ready to paint!
 Choose an interior paint that suits your needs.
-Dulux Wash&Wear® Low Sheen is New Zealand’s favourite washable paint because of its leading performance that keeps walls looking freshly painted for longer.
+Dulux Wash&Wear® Low Sheen keeps walls looking freshly painted for longer.

-Start from where you cut in and roll across the wall.
-For best results, roll as far into the the brushed area as possible.
+- Start from where you cut in and roll across the wall.
+For best results, roll as far into the brushed area as possible.